phat-marc/dva-wp/lessons/lesson7.md

 1ml ground nutmeg (optional)
 3ml salt

-### Preperation & Method
+### Preparation & Method

-Step 1: Heat milk to just below boiling point.
+1. Heat milk to just below boiling point.
-Step 2: Melt butter over low heat in medium saucepan.
+2. Melt butter over low heat in medium saucepan.
-Step 3: Add flour and stir with whisk or wooden spoon, stirring over low heat for 3 to 4 minutes.
+3. Add flour and stir with whisk or wooden spoon, stirring over low heat for 3 to 4 minutes.
-Step 4: Remove from heat, add warm milk stirring continuously, return saucepan to heat bring gently to the boil stirring, simmer gently, stirring from time to time, for about 5 minutes until thickened.
+4. Remove from heat, add warm milk stirring continuously, return saucepan to heat bring gently to the boil stirring, simmer gently, stirring from time to time, for about 5 minutes until thickened.
-Step 5: Add cheese and nutmeg, stir.
+5. Add cheese and nutmeg, stir.
-Step 6: Add salt and adjust seasoning to taste.
+6. Add salt and adjust seasoning to taste.

 #### Chefs tips